 Session Dates: 3/28, 4/4, 4/11, 4/25 3:00-4:15 p.m.
 Pick up in main lobby

 To register email: firstname.lastname@example.org subject line: social moves.
 CLASS HAS FILLED

-Our travels land us in Asia for the month of January.
-The children will be learning where Asia is located on the globe and what countries are makeup this largest continent.
-We will take a look at the culture, land and animals throughout the month.
-We would like to invite our parents to come in and share your travels or heritage during the month we are studying the continent.
+Our travels land us in North America for the months of March and April.
+The children will be learning where North America is located on the globe and what countries makeup this continent where we live.
+We will take a look at the culture, land and animals throughout the next two months.
 Children are welcome to bring in pictures, artifacts, and books that connect to our travels which will be displayed for the month on our windowsill display and shared at circle time.
 Our trip o Elmwood Park Zoo on May 2nd will connect with our studies of the animals of North America.

 March and April is for the dogs!
 There are so many interesting members of the dog family including wolves, foxes, coyotes, and dingoes.
 We will be talking about these interesting families, especially the wolves of North America, which we hope to see on our field trip.

 May the road rise up to meet you